 A few years ago, the EU launched its eCall initiative, a pan-European, in-vehicle M2M (machine-to-machine) emergency call system designed to bring rapid assistance to drivers involved in collisions.

-In the event of a serious road incident, an eCall-equipped car automatically dials 112 (the Europe-wide emergency number) and gives emergency operators information relating to the incident, including GPS coordinates, the time of the incident and the vehicle identification number.
+It gives emergency operators information relating to the incident, including GPS coordinates, the time of the incident, and the vehicle identification number.

 The Decision No 585/2014/EU was published on 3 June 2014.

 All new models of cars, as well as light commercial vehicles, in the European market, come with the eCall system from 31 March 2018 onwards.